 Unfortunately birth injuries caused by defective drugs are common.
 Many defective drugs end up injuring the child while they are in the womb.
 Defective drugs can cause lifelong injuries in infants that can be debilitating.
 Some victims of defective drugs may be able to recover money for lifelong medical care.

-Why call Woods & Woods Indiana drug injury lawyers?
+Why call Woods & Woods nationwide drug injury lawyers?

-Woods & Woods Indiana drug injury lawyers was founded in 1985 to help injured people and their families.
-Since then, our lawyers have successfully represented thousands of people in need.
+Woods & Woods nationwide drug injury lawyers was founded in 1985 to help injured people and their families.
+Since then, our drug injury lawyers have successfully represented thousands of people in need.
 We fight tough for our clients.
 Our knowledge and resources help our clients win their cases.